-- Armenia Transparency International Anti-Corruption Center; - Belarus Assembly of Pro-Democratic NGOs in collaboration with Legal Transformation Center; - Georgia Civil Society Institute (CSI); - Moldova Promo-LEX Association; - Ukraine Ukrainian Center for Independent Political Research (UCIPR); - Azerbaijan MG Consulting LLC.
+- Armenia Transparency International Anti-Corruption Center;

+- Georgia Civil Society Institute (CSI);

+- Moldova Promo-LEX Association;

+- Ukraine Ukrainian Center for Independent Political Research (UCIPR);

+- Azerbaijan MG Consulting LLC.

 The process of developing the CSO Meter was highly participatory, and the core group of experts relied on external input from the project advisors and a broader group of CSO partners at every stage of drafting the tool.
 There were three rounds of in-country consultations.